 W. Randolph Chitwood, Jr. MD, FACS, FRCS-England

-Department of Cardiovascular Sciences, Brody School of Medicine, East Carolina University, Greenville, North Carolina, USA
+Department of Cardiovascular Sciences, Brody School of Medicine, East Carolina University, Greenville, NC, USA

 Dr. Randolph Chitwood is a native of Virginia.
 He is the son and grandson of “Southwestern Virginia mountain doctors and nurses”.
 He graduated from Hampden-Sydney College and received his medical degree from the University of Virginia.
 After medical school, he completed the 10-year general and cardiothoracic surgical residency program at Duke University under Dr. David C. Sabiston.
 He was the first house staff member there to be selected to Alpha Omega Alpha.
 He then was selected to begin and head the new cardiac surgery program at the East Carolina University School of Medicine.
 Except for a two-year hiatus as the Chief of Cardiothoracic Surgery at the University of Kentucky, he has spent his entire career at East Carolina University.
 He served as Chairman of the Department of Surgery from 1995 to 2003.
 In July 2003, he was promoted to Senior Associate Vice Chancellor to be in charge of the development of a new specialty hospital and research institute – The East Carolina Heart Institute (ECHI).
 He received a Doctor of Science, honoris causa in 2005 from his alma mater, Hampden-Sydney College.
 In 2007, as founder and Director of ECHI, he was named the Eddie and Jo Allison Smith Distinguished Chair.
 The institute now includes an integrated Department of Cardiovascular Sciences as well as a heart hospital, outpatient, research, and education center.
 The Robotic Surgical Center at East Carolina University has trained over 450 surgeons worldwide.
 He performed the first robotic mitral valve operation in the United States and ten countries.
 He was principle investigator of the FDA robotic mitral valve trials that led to approval for this use in the United States.
 In early 2015, he retired from East Carolina University and is currently a Visiting Professor at the University of Virginia as well as a consultant in the field of valve technologies and innovations.
 He continues to be very active in the field of heart surgery giving lectures and participating in surgery meetings nationally and internationally.